Latex allergy: Alternative latex exposure

 While most reported allergic reactions to latex have occurred in medical settings, non-healthcare workers show similar levels of latex antibodies, suggesting that they are sensitized to natural rubber latex through other sources, both inside the home and as medical patients.
 In particular, individuals with chronic health concerns that lead to repeated surgeries or catheterizations thus experience greater exposure to latex allergens and may develop an allergy.
 Outside of hospital environments, latex allergy may develop in amateur and professional athletes whose sports equipment includes natural rubber, such as swimsuits or running shoes.
 Rubber basketballs, in particular, may lead to contact dermatitis on the hands and fingertips.
 The sensitization to latex in athletes may be accelerated by the use of topical analgesics and other agents that diminish the skin barrier and increase contact.
 It has also been hypothesized that young children may develop a latex allergy due to exposure in the home and school environment from objects such as rubber balloons, boots, gloves, and toys.

 Spina bifida

-People with spina bifida often have latex allergies.
-Up to 68% of children with this condition will have a reaction to latex.

-Related allergies

-People who have latex allergy also may have or develop an allergic response to some plants and/or products of these plants (such as fruits).
-This is known as the latex-fruit syndrome.
-Fruits (and seeds) involved in this syndrome include banana, avocado, chestnut, kiwifruit, mango, passionfruit, fig, strawberry, papaya, apple, melon, celery, potato, tomato, carrot, and soy.
-The proteins in these fruits are similar to latex proteins.